m4ary/OpenCore-Asus-Prime-Z390A_i7-9700K_RX580/README.md

 not working:
 1. DRM (Direct Rendering Manager):
 DRM is not working which means Apple TV+ is not wokring and using chrome for netflix, you can try fix it using this [link](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html)

-DRM is not working which is mean Apple TV+ is not wokring and using chrome for netflix, you can try fix it using this [link](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html)